-Aside froom keeping you hydrated, water makes you feel better by reducing hot flashes and night sweats.
+Aside from keeping you hydrated, water makes you feel better by reducing hot flashes and night sweats.
 These symptoms usually arise with other changes during menopause.
-It is good to drink at least eight glasses of water daily, as professionals suggests.
+It is good to drink at least eight glasses of water daily, as professionals suggest.

 Say No to Smoking

 Smoking does add a different tinge to your body’s smell.
-Smoke is an environmental factor, and its smell can stick to your skin, mix with sweat and cause odor.
+Smoke is an environmental factor.
+Its smell can stick to your skin, mix with sweat and cause odor.
 Even if you don’t smoke, you may want to avoid second-hand smoke.
 Don’t stay in areas where smokers dwell.

 Maintain Good Hygiene

 We may be stating the obvious here, but it’s a good reminder that keeping yourself neat and clean is important.
 Showering before you sleep is recommended to prevent night sweats.
 However, if night sweats are bothering you, it is also good to shower in the morning.
 You want to get rid of the bacteria mixed with your sweat as you slept the night before.

 When bathing or taking a shower, concentrate on areas that may become odorous, use mild soap and water.
 When brushing your teeth, make sure also to brush your tongue!

 Choosing the right clothes will not only make you look good but also smell good!
 Always wear clean clothes, and choose loose ones.
 They don’t have to be baggy.
 To avoid body odor, you can wear something that is not too tight.
 Your clothes should allow you and your skin to breathe.
 Clothing made of cotton is a good option during menopause.